 Do not apply within 28 days of harvest.
 Do not apply more than two sequential applications of Aproach without alternating with another fungicide chemistry.
-Do not apply more than 24 fl oz/A/season.
+Do not apply more than 24 fl oz/A/season, max of 2 applications/season.

 CONTANS WG (Coniothyrium minitans strain CON/M/91-08) Mode of Action: Biological control, acts on resting sclerotia of white mold pathogen.